Between the Scottish Government and the United Kingdom government on the Scottish Government's fiscal framework

 - All disputes arising from the consideration of direct and behavioural spillover effects, including both gains and losses.

-- It would not apply to any other issues of inter-governmental dispute or disputes between UKG and other devolved administrations and the MoU procedure would continue to apply in these cases.
+- It would not apply to any other issues of inter-governmental dispute or disputes between UK government and other devolved administrations and the MoU procedure would continue to apply in these cases.

-99. If the difference of view cannot be settled at working level, it would become a disagreement and be referred to senior officials (at Director level or above), including consideration at Joint Exchequer Committee (Official) ( JEC(O)).
+85. If the difference of view cannot be settled at working level, it would become a disagreement and be referred to senior officials (at Director level or above), including consideration at Joint Exchequer Committee (Official) (JEC(O)).
 If no resolution can be reached, the matter becomes a formal dispute and would be referred to Ministers to be raised and discussed at a meeting of JEC.

-100. If it becomes clear that there is a dispute that cannot be resolved between Ministers, there is an automatic pause placed on the disputed finances, i.e. no decisions or actions can be taken by either government in relation to the disputed amount until the dispute is resolved.
+86. If it becomes clear that there is a dispute that cannot be resolved between Ministers, there is an automatic pause placed on the disputed finances, i.e. no decisions or actions can be taken by either Government in relation to the disputed amount until the dispute is resolved.

-101. Both governments will draw up a statement of fact on the dispute.
+87. Both Governments will draw up a statement of fact on the dispute.
 Technical input on the dispute may be sought from the OBR and the Scottish Fiscal Commission.
 The findings of any technical input and analysis will be published.

-105. The Smith Commission recommended that both governments provide updates to their respective parliaments, including through the laying of annual update reports [Paragraph 95 (9)].
+91. The Smith Commission recommended that both Governments provide updates to their respective parliaments, including through the laying of annual update reports [Paragraph 95 (9)].
 These reports should set out the changes agreed to the Scottish Government's fiscal framework.

 - action taken towards commencement of the provisions;